ddarwin/processRestart/README.md

 A New Relic Infrastructure Agent Integration that monitors a process and restarts the process if it is down.
 Documentation on the structure and use of the files can be found in the [Infrastructure Integrations SDK](https://docs.newrelic.com/docs/infrastructure/integrations-sdk/get-started/intro-infrastructure-integrations-sdk) online docs.
 The content of this script is very simple.
 It verifies if the process is down, if so it executes a process start command.

 This is an example Repo and the files have not been tested.
-It is not a turnkey solution yet.
+It is not a turnkey solution, yet.

 ## Files